 Tucked away in the furthest northwest corner of California, Crescent City is one of my favorite places in the Golden State – perhaps because it embodies some aspects of the region further north, plus has Redwoods!

 I last visited Crescent City when I drove the Pacific Coast Highway in 2014.
 Like most people driving the PCH, I stopped in Crescent City for one night; I arrived after dark and set out shortly after breakfast.
 That is to say: I didn’t see Crescent City at all!

-So now, despite all the chaos, disappointment, and heartache that is 2020, I decided to make a return trip.
-I spent a weekend in Crescent City exploring all the area has to offer and the best things to do in Crescent City.
+So despite all the chaos, disappointment, and heartache that was All Of 2020, I decided to make a return trip.
+I actually spent two weekends in Crescent City during October 2020, exploring all the area has to offer and the best things to do in Crescent City.

-*Crescent City locals I spoke to were clear: they’re not Pacific Northwesterners (despite the similar landscape and weather), and they’re not Northern Californians (they actually think it’s funny that San Francisco calls itself “Northern California”).
-Instead, they’ve adopted the moniker of “Pacific Northcoast” to define their home.
+*Crescent City locals I spoke to were clear: they’re not Pacific Northwesterners (despite the similar landscape and weather), and they’re also not Northern Californians (they actually think it’s funny that San Francisco calls itself “Northern California”).
+Instead, they’ve adopted the moniker of “Pacific North Coast” to define their home.

 Crescent City Travel Tips